PrinceCuet77/princeCuet77/README.md

 - 🔭 I’m currently working on [BJIT Ltd.](https://bjitgroup.com/) as Software Engineer
 - 🌱 I’m currently learning Hyperledger Fabric and Golang
 - 👯 I’m looking for making myself perfect in software engineering
-- 💬 Ask me about Javascript or Blockchain
+- 💬 Ask me about Blockchain Technology
 - 📫 How to reach me: prince.cuet.77@gmail.com
 - 🥅 2021 Goals: Become a Blockchain Developer
 - ⚡ Fun fact: I love to play PUBG and a little bit of interest in mobile photography